 General Benefits of Moissanite

-Comparing the differences of a diamond vs moissanite, you might be unaware of the many advantages that lend itself to moissanite:
+When comparing the differences between a diamond vs moissanite, you might be unaware of the many advantages that lend themselves to moissanite:

 The greatest benefit that moissanite has over any other naturally mined gem is that, since it’s been created in a laboratory, you know that you’re wearing ethical jewelry.

-Thanks to the meticulous environment that lab-grown moissanite jewels are produced in, if a gemstone isn’t the perfect clarity or has any form of obvious inclusions or blemishes, it won’t be up for sale.
+Thanks to the meticulous environment that lab-grown moissanite jewels are produced in, if a gemstone isn’t the perfect clarity or has any form of obvious inclusions or blemishes, it won’t be available for sale.

 High Refractive Index

 A clear difference when performing a moissanite vs diamond side by side is the brilliance of each gem.
 Due to this jewel’s High Refractive Index, it can create a superior sparkle, unmatched by a standard diamond.

 For those looking for alternatives to a diamond, some may turn to cubic zirconia.
 However, unlike cubic zirconia, moissanite doesn’t develop a cloudy appearance over time.
 In fact, a moissanite jewel will maintain a cleaner look than a diamond.
 Dirt and oils will reduce the luster of a diamond faster than moissanite.

 Moissanite will Last Through the Generations

-With superior hardness ratings, moissanite makes for a durable jewel.
+With superior hardness ratings, moissanite makes for a stunning yet durable jewel.
 Proper care will allow a moissanite ring to be passed down through your family for years to come.

 Moissanite vs Diamond: The Bottom Line

 From a logical point of view moissanite and diamond have nearly identical visual characteristics.
 Both gemstones are clear and are two of the hardest gemstones known to man.
 Both exude incredible beauty, will last a lifetime, and are excellent options for everyday wear.

 At the end of the day, moissanites are a viable and equivalently beautiful symbol of love for those not wanting to purchase a diamond due to ethical, environmental, or price concerns.

 Gema&Co Moissanite Rings

-We offer our men and women's rings at the best possible price year round so that you don't need to worry about timing your engagement or anniversary gift with special sales and other special promotions.
+Our collection of men’s and women’s rings is always available at the best possible price.
+As a result, you don’t have to time your engagement or anniversary gift around holiday sales and other special promotions.
 At Gema&Co, we believe anytime is the perfect time for celebrating your love and life!